t-d-k/LibreCrypt/docs/FAQ.md

 *NOTE: This question and answer applies to a future feature* */NO!/* Like LibreCrypt, LibreCrypt Explorer has /no limits/ on the maximum path length it can support when extracting or storing files!

-However, if a volume mounted using LibreCrypt Explorer is mapped to a drive letter, MS Windows XP /can/ encounter problems when accessing (e.g. via MS Windows Explorer) deeply nested files that have a path length greater than 260 characters.
+However, if a container opened using LibreCrypt Explorer is mapped to a drive letter, MS Windows XP /can/ encounter problems when accessing (e.g. via MS Windows Explorer) deeply nested files that have a path length greater than 260 characters.

 You can still extract and store files with much longer paths via the LibreCrypt Explorer user interface.

 Microsoft have released a patch for Windows to eliminate this problem under KB832143: http://support.microsoft.com/kb/832143

-MS Windows has no such issue when accessing a mounted volume via a drive letter where that volume is mounted using LibreCrypt, instead of LibreCrypt Explorer.
+MS Windows has no such issue when accessing a opened container via a drive letter where that container is opened using LibreCrypt, instead of LibreCrypt Explorer.

 * * *
 <a name="jh"></a>